2020 AMA AMATEUR NATIONAL MOTOCROSS CHAMPIONSHIP

 d.
 The eligibility to compete by any foreign or non-US citizen holding a professional license in any country other than the U.S., is subject to the sole discretion of AMA pursuant to Section A.9 herein.

-- Riders who placed in the top 5 overall in the 250B/250B Limited or 450B/450B Limited class at the 2018 National and who are 17 years or older as of January 1, 2019, are not eligible to compete in a "B" or “B/C” division.
-Riders who placed in the top 5 overall in the Schoolboy 1 class at the 2018 National and who are 16 years or older as of January 1, 2019, are not eligible to compete in the Schoolboy 1 class.
-Riders who placed in the top 5 overall in the Schoolboy 2 class at the 2018 National and are 17 years or older as of January 1, 2019, are not eligible to compete in the Schoolboy 2 class.
+7. Riders who placed in the top 5 overall in the 250B/250B Limited or 450B/450B Limited class at the 2019 National and who are 17 years or older as of January 1, 2020, are not eligible to compete in a "B" or “B/C” division.
+Riders who placed in the top 5 overall in the Schoolboy 1 class at the 2019 National and who are 16 years or older as of January 1, 2020, are not eligible to compete in the Schoolboy 1 class.
+Riders who placed in the top 5 overall in the Schoolboy 2 class at the 2019 National and who are 17 years or older as of January 1, 2020, are not eligible to compete in the Schoolboy 2 class.

 a.
 Participated at the National in any previous year in any class, with the exception of any 51cc (4-6), any Girls or Youth Beginner (2011) class, as well as any Women Amateur class riders finishing outside of the top 10;